 Best Spring Activities in Aspen

-Many of the best activities during early spring in Aspen are the same as on the winter list above, at least while Aspen's four ski areas are still open for business.
+Many of the best activities during early spring in Aspen are the same as on the winter list above, at least while Aspen's four ski areas are still open.
 However, the apres-ski scene in Aspen becomes much warmer and vibrant during March and April.
+And with longer days and warmer temperatures, spring is a great time of year to introduce kids to skiing or snowboarding.

 With the ski areas closed and the snow quickly melting away, the mountains surrounding Aspen begin to open up.
 This means plenty of opportunities for hiking, mountain biking, road biking, whitewater rafting, fly-fishing, trail running, and more.